enzuzo/wordpress-cookie-consent-plugin/README.txt

 The plugin itself does not send any data directly to external services.
 The CMP service captures user consent data as part of its compliance with consent management requirements.

-This service is provided by "Enzuzo Inc.": [Terms of Service](https://www.enzuzo.com/terms-of-service), [Privacy Policy](https://www.enzuzo.com/privacy-policy)
+This plugin and service is provided by "Enzuzo Inc.": [Terms of Service](https://www.enzuzo.com/terms-of-service), [Privacy Policy](https://www.enzuzo.com/privacy-policy)

 == Frequently Asked Questions ==